 If your shots lack distance or you have poor balance you should focus on one thought at the top of your backswing: Use your arms to swing the clubhead down and through the ball.

-It is true a good player's downswing is started with the legs and hips.
+It is true a good player's downswing is started from the ground up.
 But if a player lacks a free arm swing to think of starting the downswing with the legs or hips will lead to an early unwinding of the upper body resulting in a weak glancing blow.

 The best drill I have found to promote the feel of a good arm swing is make swings with your feet together.
 From this position you quickly learn to swing the club down with your arms, and any overuse of the upper body will lead to a loss of balance.
-Tee the ball up slightly, and using a 6 iron begin with half swings then gradually lengthen it.
-You'll be surprised how solid and far you'll hit the ball.
+Tee the ball up slightly, and using a 6 iron begin making half swings.
+Relax your grip pressure so you can feel the weight of the clubhead and swing at about 80 %.
+You'll be surprised how solid and far you can hit the ball with so little effort.

 In my opinion too much emphasis in teaching today is based on what the tour players do.
 I’m not saying what they do is incorrect, but the weekend player lacks the ability, physical gifts and years of training to play golf the way they do.
 Acclaimed teacher Harvey Penick said it this way, “First you teach a golfer to hook the ball by using his arms and hands correctly.
 Then you teach him how to take the hook away by using his body and legs properly.”